Overview – Mechanisms of gene regulatory evolution

 Transposons and pathogenic gene regulatory networks

 Although transposons are occasionally co-opted for beneficial host functions, they are much more likely to impose a neutral or deleterious cellular effect.
 To cope with the constant barrage of transposons, we have evolved several genomic defenses to repress transposon activity through epigenetic means such as DNA methylation.
-However, these mechanisms are weakened when the cell is in a diseased state, and global reactivation of normally-silenced transposons has been extensively documented in many types of cancers and autoimmune disorders.
+Yet, epigenetic repression is inherently reversible, and inappropriate transcriptional reactivation of transposons are common in many cancers and autoimmune disorders.

 Re-activated “zombie” transposons can cause havoc in the cell through a number of different mechanisms, including transposing into and breaking tumor suppressors, or inappropriately triggering autoimmune responses.
-Less well studied is their impact on host gene regulation, which could potentially be very widespread.
-We are investigating the hypothesis that transposons are a major contributor to pathogenic gene regulation in diseased states.
+Less well studied is their impact on host gene regulation, which could be widespread.
+We are investigating these ideas by taking advantage of the massive wealth of genomic data being produced to compare diseased and healthy individuals, particularly in cancer.

 Rapid evolution of the mammalian placenta